 5Don’t underestimate the size of the country

-Getting from point A to point B always takes longer than you expect.
-Plan accordingly and don’t hop city to city in the least amount of time possible.
-A key Mexico travel tip (that is universal): slow travel is your friend.
+Getting from A to B always takes longer than you expect.
+Plan accordingly and resist the urge to hop city to city on a tight schedule.
+Slow travel is the right approach here.

 6It’s not always warm and sunny

-Because the country is so big, weather changes considerably from region to region.
+Because the country is so vast, weather varies considerably by region and by season.

 Dishes you need to try in Mexico 🌮

-- 🌮 Cochinita pibil: a Yucatan dish consisting of marinated meat wrapped in spices and banana leaves, usually suckling pig.
+- 🌮 Cochinita pibil: a Yucatán dish of slow-roasted pork marinated in achiote and citrus, wrapped and cooked in banana leaves.

-- 🌮 Chilaquiles: the ultimate breakfast food made with fried tortilla strips simmered in a green or red salsa and usually topped with eggs, cheese, beans, meat or all of the above.
+- 🌮 Chilaquiles: the ultimate Mexican breakfast.
+Fried tortilla strips simmered in red or green salsa, topped with eggs, cheese, beans, or meat.

-- 🌮 Enchiladas: tortillas filled wth meat, cheese, beans, vegetable or seafood and covered in a chili sauce.
+- 🌮 Enchiladas: tortillas filled with meat, cheese, beans, or seafood and covered in chili sauce.

-- 🌮 Sopa de lima: a lime-infused chicken soup with pieces of fried tortillas.
+- 🌮 Sopa de lima: a lime-infused chicken soup with fried tortilla strips.
+Deceptively simple, genuinely great.

-- 🌮 Tacos al pastor: Mexico City’s favorite tacos, these are meat tacos sliced off a spit and served with coriander and pineapple.
+- 🌮 Tacos al pastor: Mexico City’s iconic street taco.
+Pork shaved from a spit, served with coriander and pineapple.

-- 🌮 Quesadillas: tortilla filled primarily with cheese, meats, vegetables and/or beans and then cooked on a griddle.
+- 🌮 Quesadillas: tortillas filled with cheese, meat, vegetables, or beans and cooked on a griddle until melted.

 8Leave your drone at home